SAP-samples/cloud-abap-rap/README.md

 The basic idea behind the *RAP Generator* is to make it easier for the developer to create the complete stack of objects that are needed to implement a RAP business object.
 The goal is to generate most of the boiler plate coding so that the developer can start more quickly to implement the business logic.

-As an input for the RAP Generator a JSON file is used which als reflects the tree structure of a RAP business object.
-This way all necessary input data can be entered upfront and can be reused to create similar RAP business objects, for example for testing or training purposes.
+As an input the RAP Generator uses a JSON file which also reflects the tree structure of a RAP business object.
+This way all necessary input data is entered upfront and can be reused to create similar RAP business objects, for example for testing or training purposes.

+Since it turned out that maintaining the JSON file is quite complex now a SAP Fiori Elements UI based on a RAP business object was added that provides value helps for the data that has to be entered, so the RAP Generator works now similar like the well known key user tools.

+Working with the RAP Genertor now works (in short) as follows:

+1. Open the service binding `ZDMO_UI_RAPGENERATOR_O2` and double-click on the entity **RAPGeneratorProjects** to start the Fiori Elements preview
+2. Press the button **New Project**
+3. Select a **name** for the root entity and a **package** where the repository objects will be generated
+4. Select the header data for your project such as whether we are dealing with a managed scenario with uuid based key fields and what kind of data source is used (tables, cds views or abstract entities)
+5. Start to build the composition tree of your RAP BO
+   a.
+Enter a data source for your root entity
+   b.
+Specifiy which fields of your data source are used as the semantic key or as the total etag
+6. To add child nodes select the parent node and press the button **Add Child** and do what has been described in step 5.

+Since the Fiori Elements Preview is used there is no need to deploy an app.

+## How to use the RAP Generator

+(work in progress)

+**Package**

 **Datasources**